Healthy, Gluten-Free Broccoli Cheese Soup

 I've been lucky that my kids generally like fruits and vegetables.
 That being said, they love carbs more and as they've gotten older, they've gotten a little pickier.
 I find they are least picky when they are hungry to the first thing I do when I make dinner is chop up the veggies.
 I put a simple plate of raw veggies (usually 3-5 like cucumber, carrots, peppers, cherry tomatoes, broccoli, cauliflower etc.) When the kids come in the kitchen complaining of hunger, I have an answer, a fresh plate of veggies, washed and ready to eat.
 While they are sometimes resistant if the vegetables aren't ready, if the veg are all ready, they will mindlessly start snacking on them.

-Another recipe that I and my kids love is my Zucchini Muffins, give those a go for more veggie snacking.
+Another "hidden veggie" recipe that my kids love are these Zucchini Muffins.
+Give those a go for more veggie snacking.

 Enjoy the soup and let me know if it converts your kids to broccoli lovers.